aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 \-protocol    : delete the imaging protocol(s) in table `mri_processing_protocol` associated to either the
                upload(s) specified via the `-uploadID` option or any file that was produced using this (these) upload(s).
-Let F be the set of files directly or inderectly associated to the upload(s) to delete.
+Let F be the set of files directly or indirectly associated to the upload(s) to delete.
                This option must be used if there is at least one record in `mri_processing_protocol` that is tied only to files in F. Protocols that are tied to files not in F are never deleted.
 If the files in F do not have a protocol associated to them, the switch is ignored if used.